What is Rails migration

-In Rails we would write as shown below.
-This code gets the same thing done.
+In Rails we would write the same like this:

 1create_table :blogs do |t| 2 t.string :title 3 t.text :body 4 t.timestamps 5end